 At Savic we aim to design bikes that you’ll be proud to own and ride – and that pride will begin from the very outset of your journey, thanks to our uniquely customisable dash.
-Our WiFi/3G-enabled digital cluster will provide a graphically rich HMI, enabling a wide range of design possibilities and an endlessly pleasurable ride.
+Our WiFi / Mobile connected digital cluster will provide a graphically rich HMI, enabling a wide range of design possibilities and an endlessly pleasurable ride.

 Designed by Sam Carter and developed by Kim Suandee, the 7-inch Resistive Touch display will provide an array of base UI templates that riders will be able to tweak to their own style (within the confines of Australian design rules, of course).
 Using these templates, we’ll work with each rider to choose their colours, numeral sizes, gauges and layouts – and whether they prefer bar gauges, round gauges, needles or numerals.